ulflulfl/hints/ptouch/P-Touch-Printers.md

   * iOS: Brother iPrint&Label, P-touch Design&Print 2
 * USB protocol description (english): https://support.brother.com/g/b/manualtop.aspx?c=us&lang=en&prod=p710bteus "Raster Command Reference"

-Experiences:
+:+1: Pros:

 * works well
 * automatic cutter is nice, but not an absolute must have
 * printing small graphics (e.g. QR-codes, Barcodes, ...) is nice to have for me
 * 24 mm wide tapes can be helpful from time to time (e.g. for graphics), 12 mm is enough in almost all cases

+:-1: Cons:

 * when standing upright, the printer is a bit wobbly
 * The micro USB port is fiddly (as usual), USB-C would be nice in 2025

-* newly purchased in 2025, so I have no "long term" experience
+Purchased in 2025, so I have no "long term" experience

 ---